-NEWS RELEASE MAY 1998

-day of college to the last is about to get a little easier for thousands of Illinois students.
+NEWS RELEASE MAY 1998 The long journey from the first day of college to the last is about to get a little easier for thousands of Illinois students.
 The General Education Core Curriculum - a collection of basic courses required by virtually all colleges and universities - will become available to students enrolling in college this summer.
 The Core Curriculum, designed by the Illinois Articulation Initiative (IAI), will give students who enter participating colleges and universities a base of credits that will readily transfer to a four-year institution where they can finish their studies.